 As regards burden of proof (above), the decision adds welcome clarity to the short statement on this by the Court of Appeal in Finnigan.
 In particular, the court stresses that the claimant need not flesh out a proposed reasonable adjustment in too much detail before the burden of proof passes to the public authority etc to show the adjustment would not have been reasonable.
 See Reasonable adjustments by service providers>Burden of proof.

 I think the parties – like the parties in Finnigan – were probably wrong to go on the basis that the Equality Act requires a claimant for reasonable adjustments in respect of public functions to have suffered a detriment.
-See Reasonable adjustments by service providers>Step 2 of test for public functions.
+See Detriment to claimant in anticipatory reasonable adjustment claims>Different test for public functions at Step 2?

-Also even for service providers as opposed to public functions, the statutory basis (if there is one) for the Supreme Court’s “real prospect” test in Paulley is far from clear: Reasonable adjustments by service providers>Puzzling Paulley decision on step 2 of test for service providers.
+Also even for service providers as opposed to public functions, the statutory basis (if there is one) for the Supreme Court’s “real prospect” test in Paulley is far from clear: Detriment to claimant in anticipatory reasonable adjustment claims>”Real prospect” test.
 Paulley was a case on service providers rather than public functions.